lesprgm/memorylayer/apps/ghost/README.md

 **The Multi-Modal, Privacy-First AI OS Assistant.**

 Ghost is a voice-controlled AI that lives on your Mac, sees your screen, remembers your context, and acts on your local environment.
-It combines local processing with cloud intelligence to create an assistant that truly understands you.

----

-## What Makes Ghost Unique

-Ghost combines capabilities that don't exist together in any other assistant:

-**Screen-Aware with Local Privacy**
+Built for power users, and anyone who wants a truly personal AI assistant that respects privacy while delivering cutting-edge multi-modal intelligence.

-- Sees your screen using macOS Vision framework (local OCR)
+- **Screen-Aware**: Sees your screen using macOS Vision framework (local OCR, never sends raw images)
-- Only extracted text sent to LLM, never raw images
-- All screenshots stored locally at `~/.ghost/screenshots/`

-**Persistent Visual Memory**
-- Remembers every screen you've shown it
+-  **Persistent Memory**: Remembers every screen and conversation for semantic recall
-- Search by meaning: "What was that error I saw yesterday?"
-- Returns the exact screenshot with context

-**Voice-First + Native OS Integration**
-- Global hotkey (`Option+Space`) for instant access
+- 🎙️ **Voice-First**: Global hotkey + "Hey Ghost" wake word for instant access
-- Creates Apple Reminders with visual context
-- Controls files, apps, and navigation locally

-**AI Explainability**
-- Shows why it found each result
+- 🔍 **Explainable**: Shows why it found each result with interactive memory graphs
-- Interactive memory graph of reasoning paths
-- Not a black box

-**Technical Depth**
-- 5 languages: Swift (Vision + EventKit), Electron, Node.js, React, SQL
-- Multi-process architecture: Daemon + Backend + Dashboard
-- 100% local mode with SQLite + local embeddings
-- Built on MemoryLayer skeleton framework
+- **Privacy-First**: Local SQLite + embeddings, only extracted text sent to LLM

 ---